SixArm/topics/topics/sigmoid-activation-function/index.md

 Symmetry: The sigmoid function is symmetric around the origin (0, 0.5), meaning that it maps both positive and negative inputs close to 0.5.

-The sigmoid activation function was widely used in the past, but became less popular for deep learning architectures.
-The vanishing gradient problem and the tendency of the sigmoid function to saturate for extreme inputs can hinder the training of deep neural networks, particularly in networks with many layers.
-For hidden layers in deep neural networks, the ReLU (Rectified Linear Unit) activation function and its variants (Leaky ReLU, Parametric ReLU, ELU) are commonly preferred over the sigmoid function.
+The sigmoid activation function was widely used in the past.
+For hidden layers in deep neural networks, the ReLU (Rectified Linear Unit) activation function and its variants (Leaky ReLU, Parametric ReLU, ELU) are commonly preferred.